afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

   org.forgerock.util.encode.Base64
   ```

-You may need to add these classes one by one and don't forget to save
+You may need to add these classes one by one and don't forget to save.
+Once added you need to restart the AM instance

 #### Script Configuration